d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ### Sequential partitioning

-In addition to random sampling of the original sequence, we can also make the positions of two adjacent random mini-batches adjacent in the original sequence.
+In addition to random sampling of the original sequence, we can also make the positions of two adjacent random minibatches adjacent in the original sequence.

 ```{.python .input  n=7}
 # Saved in the d2l package for later use